Lotte Chemical Daesan Plant NCC. /Courtesy of Lotte Chemical

 This article was displayed on the ChosunBiz MoneyMove (MM) site at 3:10 p.m. on Apr.
 9, 2026.

-As bond maturities approached, Lotte Chemical sought to return to the public corporate bond market in the second half of last year but abandoned the plan due to a credit rating downgrade caused by continued losses.
+As bond maturities neared, Lotte Chemical sought to return to the public corporate bond market in the second half of last year but abandoned the plan due to a credit rating downgrade caused by continued losses.

 ※ This article has been translated by AI.
 Share your feedback here.